Rasa and The Evolution of Neon Egypt's Music

 At some point it was recognized that the conceptual designs themselves,

-and they were dropped in favor of silence (which is how each session was
+process, and they were dropped in favor of silence (which is how each

-week, new, more natural "patterns" began to emerge and assert themselves.
+new, more natural "patterns" began to emerge and assert themselves.
 For

 conceptual framework they would consistently create music that had

 to forty minute pieces would often materialize that had three or more

-clearly defined movements, each with a discernable beginning, middle, and end.
+clearly defined movements, each with a discernable beginning, middle,

-While the work of refined listening progressed, a continual stream of new musical
+work of refined listening progressed, a continual stream of new musical

 information began to flow through and inform these flexible movements,

-seemingly regulating itself in some unknown manner, so that the players would each fully
+seemingly regulating itself in some unknown manner, so that the players

-musicians began to play in unusual, mixed scales and
+irrelevant, as the musicians began to play in unusual, mixed scales and

 rhythms.
 Pure, coordinated inspiration became the new glue holding the

 The fruit of these years of musical experiment and growth are now